 For purposes of this Engagement Letter, "Confidential Information" shall mean confidential or other proprietary information, data, documents or materials (whether oral, written, electronic or otherwise) pertaining to the Company or any of its subsidiaries or affiliates that is disclosed or available to you in connection with the performance of the Services including, without limitation, any strategies, research, methodologies, techniques, transportation data, sales data, financial information, designs, drawings, models, prototypes, product specifications and documentation, business, marketing and product plans and data, inventory management data, current or future initiatives, information related to debt or equity offerings, pricing, vendor lists, customer lists, flow charts, non-public material information, and other confidential business information, whether of tangible or intangible value to the Company or any of its subsidiaries or affiliates.
-Confidential Information shall also include any information observed by you while at the facilities of the Company or any of its subsidiaries or affiliates or in the course of meetings with personnel of the Company or any of its subsidiaries, advisors, consultants or representatives.
+Confidential Information shall also include any information observed by you while at the facilities of the Company or any of its subsidiaries or affiliates or in the course of meetings with personnel of the Company or any of its subsidiaries or affiliates, or the personnel of any of the Company's or any of its subsidiaries' advisors, consultants or representatives.
 Confidential Information shall not include information that is or becomes public knowledge without any action by, or involvement of, you.